Coronavirus: Social restrictions and Garda enforcement powers extended until May 5th

 Some 570 employers have not disclosed their bank details to Revenue, the briefing also heard resulting in employees missing out on €2.19 million in top-up payments.

-Ms Canavan said this has been an issue with a minority of employers since the beginning who have no yet registered with the Revenue On-Line Service.
+Ms Canavan said this has been an issue with a minority of employers since the beginning who have not yet registered with the Revenue On-Line Service.

 Ms Canavan reiterated the Government message to ask people to stay at home this Easter and not to take “unnecessary journeys” to holiday homes.